rodokkn/raspberry-pi-ebook-reader/hardware/enclosure/stl/readme.md

-This file includes STL documents of design of e-book reader
+This file includes STL documents of e-book reader